Honoring the Carnegie Legacy in Montana

 - One-hundred years after the last Carnegie Library was built in Montana, the History Foundation is collaborating with librarians and other community members to preserve and interpret Andrew Carnegie’s important legacy.

 - The History Foundation is creating a book that will capture the rich Carnegie Library history in Montana.
-This book will be available to the public in Summer 2019.
+This book will be available to the public in Fall 2019.

 - Book proceeds will be contributed to preservation projects specific to restoring the fifteen remaining Carnegie Libraries in Montana.
 Original architectural components and materials are expensive to reproduce and repair; effective operation and maintenance of these century-old buildings is daunting; physical obstacles like lath and plaster walls can hinder interior upgrades and retrofitting.